modulo-dm/workflow/README.md

 - Modules/Frameworks refer to their dependency projects by ../
 - Suggested that the only branch ever in use is Master.
 - Only version tags or 'master' should be used for checkout purposes.
+- Feature or Fix branches may be used, but must be deleted after a PR or Version tag is created for it.
 - Forks are only used in the case of Modifying a dependency you don't own.

 ## Adding a dependency to an application